Deltaspace0/monomer-widgets/readme/save-manager/README.md

 When this button is clicked, the active value is loaded from the selected slot.

 ## Remove
 When this button is clicked, the confirmation dialog is shown with `Remove` and `Cancel` buttons. `Cancel` will just close the dialog and `Remove` will remove the selected slot.
+However, if configured with `noConfirm` option, then no confirmation dialog will be shown and the selected slot will be removed immediately.

 ## Configuration
 - `saveManager_ field [captionMethod f]`, where `f` is a function of type `a -> ZonedTime -> Text`.
 By default slot captions show only time of its modification. `captionMethod` can be used to show more information about the stored value.